Overview, definitions, thresholds

 Data availability and license

-The Persons with significant control (PSC) Register data is publicly and freely available in three formats:
+The PSC register data is publicly and freely available from Companies House in three formats:

 The PSC Register data is licensed by statute.